AdaCore/spark2014/docs/ug/usage.rst

 Although --report has only some effect in mode ``check``, all combinations of options are allowed.

-When given a list of files, GNATprove will consider this list of files and all its dependencies correctly.
-With option ``-u``, the dependencies are not considered, only the given files themselves.
+When given a list of files, GNATprove will consider them as entry points of the program and prove these units and all units on which they depend.
+With option ``-u``, the dependencies are not considered, only the given files themselves are proved.
+With option ``-U``, all files of all projects are proved.

 With option ``--pedantic``, some compiler choices are forced to a worst-case interpretation of the Ada standard.
 For example, ranges for integer base types